MicrosoftDocs/well-architected/well-architected/ai/training-data-design.md

 To produce meaningful results, AI models need to be trained.
 Model training involves teaching a model to classify or predict new, unseen situations.
 The training data must be tailored to the specific problem and workload context.

-Supervised training involves providing the model with labeled samples, which is useful when the desired outcome is clear.
+Supervised training involves providing the model with labeled samples.
+This type of training is useful when the desired outcome is clear.
 In contrast, unsupervised learning allows the model to identify patterns and relationships within the data without guidance on the expected output.
 During training, the algorithm type and its parameters are adjusted to control how the model learns.
 The approach varies depending on the type of model, which can include neural networks, decision trees, and others.

 For example, image detection models are typically trained on tasks like object detection, facial recognition, or scene understanding.
 They learn from annotated images to identify specific objects or features.
 Other common examples include fraud detection algorithms and price-point prediction models.
 These models learn from historical financial data to make informed decisions.